peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 TBD: example 1 about problem solved with a Subordinate Statement trust_marks parameter [under age user]

-TBD: example 2 about problem solved with a Subordinate Statement trust_marks parameter [eIDAS trust list registration]
+TBD: example 2 about problem solved with a Subordinate Statement trust_marks parameter

 TBD: example 3 about problem solved with a Subordinate Statement trust_marks parameter [disabled user accessibility compliance]